-In CST EM STUDIO™ arbitrary potentials can be applied to parts of the geometry and this can be seen in figure 2 where it suffices to specify the potential on the central conductor only.
+In CST EMS arbitrary potentials can be applied to parts of the geometry and this can be seen in figure 2 where it suffices to specify the potential on the central conductor only.

-The simulation was perfomed with the aid of CST EM STUDIO™'s adaptive meshing scheme.
-This eliminates any question of discretisation effect on the results which can be seen in figure 3.
+The simulation was perfomed with the aid of the adaptive meshing scheme in CST EMS.
+This eliminates any question of discretization effect on the results which can be seen in figure 3.
 The electrostatic potential on a central cutting plane is plotted in both contour and isoline form.
 Note that the use of Open Boundary conditions leads to a significant reduction in the required simulation domain volume.
 In addition to the potentials, the Electric Field Intensity and Electric Flux Density are available which may also be combined or further processed using post-processing templates.
 Fields on curves and surfaces may also be plotted or integrated.

-With its extensive CAD import and export facilities, easy-to-use interface, built-in parameterisation and optimisation modules, and post-processing templates, CST EM STUDIO™ is a very powerful tool for the simulation of electrostatic devices.
+With its extensive CAD import and export facilities, easy-to-use interface, built-in parameterization and optimization modules, and post-processing templates, CST EMS is a very powerful tool for the simulation of electrostatic devices.
 Other modules are also available for the analysis of magnetostatic, low frequency, stationary current flow and stationary temperature problems.